 There are unique applications for antlerless moose and ewe bighorn sheep.
 These are set aside for normal adult applicants, youth, disabled and senior applicants.
 Unfortunately, these still have rough drawing odds and applicants should expect a long wait to draw one of these hunts.

 Mandatory hunt reporting

 By Jan.
-31, midnight, hunters must report their hunting activity for EACH special permit acquired AND each deer, elk, bear, moose, bighorn sheep, mountain goat and turkey tag purchased in 2020 even if you did not hunt.
-For each transport tag, you will owe a general season hunting activity report AND you will also owe a hunting activity report for EACH big game special permit awarded.
+31, 2022 11:59 p.m.
+PST, hunters must report their hunting activity for each special permit acquired and each deer, elk, bear, moose, bighorn sheep, mountain goat and turkey tag purchased in 2021 even if you did not hunt.
+For each transport tag, you will owe a general season hunting activity report and you will also owe a hunting activity report for each big game special permit awarded.
 You cannot submit this information by mail or email.

 You will receive a confirmation number for each successfully submitted hunter report.
-Sending in tags or license to WDFW does not fulfill the reporting requirements.
+Sending in tags or licenses to WDFW does not fulfill the reporting requirements.